AtomicCityBuild/PayAll/README.md

 default: op

 # Config:
-(Every Hashtag got replaced with //)
+(Every Hashtag got replaced with // because of reasons and I like PHP)

 > // Payall Plugin by BedrockMine